-In contradiction to everything that I have just stated, if anyone honestly believes that they know it all, and possess every single piece of the Scriptural puzzle -- including the prophetic puzzle -- then in my view, not only are they just deceiving themselves, but they are also lifted up in their own pride and vanity.
+In contradiction to everything that I have just stated, if anyone honestly believes that they know it all and possesses every single piece of the Scriptural puzzle -- including the prophetic puzzle -- then in my view, not only are they just deceiving themselves, but they are also lifted up in their own pride and vanity.
 As we learn from the Scriptures, this problematic spirit and attitude existed two thousand years ago, and it continues to plague the modern Church today as well.
-Believe or not, a person can have too much knowledge, so that it actually poisons his ego, and deceives his mind.
-Consider the following verses:
+Believe it or not, a person can have too much knowledge, so that it actually poisons his ego, and deceives his mind.
+Consider the following group of verses:

 "Let no man deceive himself.
 If any man among you seemeth to be wise in this world, let him become a fool, that he may be wise.
 For the wisdom of this world is foolishness with God.
 For it is written, He taketh the wise in their own craftiness . . .
 Therefore let no man glory in men"

 "And these things, brethren, I have in a figure transferred to myself and to Apollos for your sakes; that ye might learn in us not to think of men above that which is written, that no one of you be puffed up for one against another.
 For who maketh thee to differ from another? and what hast thou that thou didst not receive? now if thou didst receive it, why dost thou glory, as if thou hadst not received it?"

 1 Corinthians 4:6-7, KJV